ubisoft/iceberg/site/docs/spark-ddl.md

 Alter column is used to widen types, make a field optional, set comments, and reorder fields.

 Iceberg allows updating column types if the update is safe.
-Safe updates are:
+Safe updates for all format are:

 * `int` to `bigint`
 * `float` to `double`
 * `decimal(P,S)` to `decimal(P2,S)` when P2 > P (scale cannot change)

+Iceberg Orc format allow `int`, `bigint` to `float`, `double` if the field it's not already in the partition specification.

 ```sql
 ALTER TABLE prod.db.sample ALTER COLUMN measurement TYPE double